rhoda-asu/weather_app/README.md

 Clone the repository:

-1.
-git clone https://github.com/rhoda-asu/weather_app.git
-cd weather_app
-Create a virtual environment (optional but recommended):
+1. Create a virtual environment (optional but recommended): git clone https://github.com/rhoda-asu/weather_app.git cd weather_app

-2.
-python3 -m venv venv
+3. python3 -m venv venv
 Activate the virtual environment:

-4.
-Install dependencies:
+4. Install dependencies:
 pip install -r requirements.txt

-5.
-Set up environment variables: You will need to create a .env file in the root of the project directory to store your weather API key:
+5. Set up environment variables: You will need to create a .env file in the root of the project directory to store your weather API key:
 WEATHER_API_KEY=your_api_key_here

-6.
-Run the app:
+6.Run the app:
 python(3) manage.py runserver
 The app should now be running locally at http://127.0.0.1:8000.